PengJia6/gapless/README.md

 # Gapless

-Gapless is developed from genome assemblies merging with a hybrid assembly strategy
+Gapless is developed for genome assemblies merging with a hybrid assembly strategy

 ## Authors